AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

    11 +:          Put_Line ("X is positive");
    12 +:          return True;

-|gcvcov| features the :option:`--non-coverable` command line option to expose
+|gcvcov| features the :cmd-option:`--non-coverable` command line option to
-the non-coverable statements if needed.
-They are listed in an additional "``NON COVERABLE ITEMS``" section of the :option:`=report` outputs and the corresponding lines are flagged with a '0' mark in annotated sources, as well as a specific color in the html formats.
+expose the non-coverable statements if needed.
+They are listed in an additional "``NON COVERABLE ITEMS``" section of the :cmd-option:`=report` outputs and the corresponding lines are flagged with a '0' mark in annotated sources, as well as a specific color in the html formats.
 For our example, this yields::